 After the tortillas have cooked, combine the refried beans with the garlic powder, salt, and hot sauce.

 Place about 1 to 2 teaspoons of the refried bean mixture onto the top of each fried corn tortilla round.
 Spread it evenly, almost completely to the edges.

 Top each mini Mexican pizza with a sprinkling of the shredded cheese.
-Place the completed Mexican pizzas on a parchment paper-lined baking sheet.
+Place the completed pizzas on a parchment-paper-lined baking sheet.
 Bake in the oven for 5 to 7 minutes or until the cheese is melted and the edges are slightly browned.

 Drizzle each pizza with the taco sauce.
 It's helpful to put the taco sauce in a small squirt bottle.

-Add a small amount of sour cream to each Mexican pizza and sprinkle them with the chopped cilantro and scallions.
-All three garnishes are optional, but they make the pizzas look pretty and add a pop of flavor.
+Add a small amount of sour cream to each Mexican pizza and sprinkle with the chopped cilantro and scallions.
+All 3 garnishes are optional, but they make the pizzas look pretty and add a pop of flavor.

 - You can also spray the tortilla rounds with cooking spray and bake them instead of frying them.
-Just pop them in a 375 F oven for 8 to 10 minutes.
+Just pop them in a 375 F oven for eight to 10 minutes.